Johnny Pate

-John William Pate (born December 5, 1923) is an American former jazz bassist who became a producer, arranger, and leading figure in Chicago soul, pop, and rhythm and blues.
+John William Pate (born December 5, 1923) is an American former musician, a jazz bassist who became a producer, arranger, and leading figure in Chicago soul, pop, funk and rhythm and blues.

 He learned piano and tuba as a child and later picked up the bass guitar.
 He learned arranging while serving in the United States Army.

 Career

-The jazz era
+The jazz era: Early works

-Following stints with Coleridge Davis and Stuff Smith in the 1940s, in 1951, Pate was recording on Chess Records with Eddie South and his Orchestra, credited on bass and arrangements.
+Pate served stints with Coleridge Davis and Stuff Smith in the 1940s, before for recording on Chess Records in 1951 with Eddie South and his Orchestra, credited on bass and arrangements.
 This was also the first of a series of Chess recordings on which Pate collaborated with saxophonist Eddie Johnson.
-In the 1950s, he was also a resident arranger for Red Saunders's house band at the Club DeLisa.
+In the 1950s, he was also a resident arranger for Red Saunders' house band at the Club DeLisa.
+Pate`s arranging skills were greatly influenced by Quincy Jones, whom he was an "avowed disciple" of.

+Recording

 Johnny Pate's trio recorded for a number of Chicago labels, including Gig and Talisman.
 For the Cincinnati-based Federal Records, the Johnny Pate Quintet had a hit with "Swinging Shepherd Blues", which reached No. 17 on the Billboard R&B chart in spring 1958.

 One of the last albums on which Pate played bass was James Moody's 1958 album Last Train from Overbrook, on the Chess subsidiary, Argo Records.

+Record Production

-Pate produced and did the arrangements for B.B.
-King's album Live at the Regal in November 1964.
+Pate, as a record producer, produced and did the arrangements for B. B. King's album Live at the Regal in November 1964.
 Pate was also the arranger and conductor for Wes Montgomery's album Movin' Wes, released in 1965 and re-released in 1981.
-He was the arranger and conductor for Lu Elliott's Sings Way Out From Down Under 1967 ABC album.
+He was the arranger and conductor for Lu Elliott's Sings Way Out from Down Under 1967 ABC album.

 The Impressions era

-In the early 1960s, Pate was hired by OKeh Records producer/A&R director Carl Davis to write arrangements for the label.
+In the early 1960s, Pate was hired by Okeh Records producer/A&R director Carl Davis to write arrangements for the label.
 Davis had had previous hits with artists such as Walter Jackson, Major Lance, Ted Taylor and The Opals.